North Caledonian Football League: Recent history

-In 2020, two new clubs, Loch Ness and Scourie joined the league, along with returnees, Nairn County 'A' and Alness United - taking the membership of the league to 13 teams for the first time in over 20 years.
+In 2020, two new clubs, Loch Ness and Scourie joined the league, along with returnees, Nairn County 'A' and Alness United – taking the membership of the league to 13 teams for the first time in over 20 years.
 For the 2020–21 season, clubs agreed to play in two leagues of six (Bunillidh opted out) during the COVID-19 pandemic as a means of reducing the number of games, with Golspie winning League One, and Alness winning League Two.
 In 2021–22, Scourie folded after losing all 10 of their games the previous season, and Bunillidh again opted out and Invergordon qualified for the Scottish Cup after winning the title.
 In 2022–23, Fort William and Clachnacuddin Reserves returned to the league after 36 and 10 years, respectively.

-In the 2024-25 season, Loch Ness pulled out before the season began and, for the first time since 2020, Bunillidh Thistle returned to the league, with a new side, Inverness Thistle, entering discussions to join the league for the 2025-26 season.
+In the 2024–25 season, Loch Ness pulled out before the season began and, for the first time since 2020, Bunillidh Thistle returned to the league, with a new side, Inverness Thistle, entering discussions to join the league for the 2025–26 season.

 On 12 June 2025, it was announced that Inverness Thistle would be joining the league.
-Weeks prior to the start of the 2025-26 season, it was announced that Bunillidh Thistle would again be withdrawing from all league and cup competitions, however would be retaining its membership.
+Weeks prior to the start of the 2025–26 season, it was announced that Bunillidh Thistle would again be withdrawing from all league and cup competitions, however would be retaining its membership.

+During the 2025–26 season, the NCFA received applications from two new sides to join the league for the 2026–27 season; Dornoch Sutherland, and Dingwall.
+On 18 February 2026, after winning the league title, Invergordon applied to join the Highland League, in March 2026, with groundworks complete, Invergordon were officially awarded SFA Membership, making them eligible for the Highland League playoff.
+On 2 April 2026, due to Brechin City's departure to the Lowland League East, regardless of final position, Invergordon were officially promoted to the Highland League for the 2026–27 season with no need for a playoff.

+Ahead of the 2026–27 season, on 11 June 2026, Dingwall were officially accepted into the league at the pre-season AGM, alongside renaming the association to the 'North Caledonian Football League'.